stx-labs/security-handbook/src/cryptographic_wallets.md

 If you need to store more than $1M, you MUST [contact us](./contacts.md) for specific instructions.

+## Clear signing

+You MUST ALWAYS verify, to the extent possible, the destination address(es) of any transaction you send.
+Many recent attacks, from ByBit to the latest NPM poisonings, have surreptitiously replaced user specified output addresses with attacker addresses, resulting in stolen funds.
+In some cases the true output addresses were displayed after alteration, in others not.

+To combat this, Ledger devices support [clear signing](https://www.ledger.com/academy/topics/ledgersolutions/what-is-clear-signing).
+This uses the hardware screen of a Ledger device to display a human readable description of the transaction and its outputs before you agree to sign.
+While the frontend app that interacts with your Ledger device may more easily be compromised, the hardware screen is much more resistent to such attacks.

+So for software wallets, you MUST ALWAYS confirm the details before agreeing to sign.
+For cold wallets, you MUST ALWAYS confirm the details on the hardware screen.

 ## Hardware wallets

 Below we will include specific instructions for configuring various hardware wallets.